TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

 Prior to Tyk Gateway v5.3.0, **environment variables** used for the Target URL or Listen Path had to be named `TYK_SECRET_{KEY_NAME}`.
 They were referred to in the API definition using `env://{KEY_NAME}` excluding the `TYK_SECRET_` prefix.
 <br><br>
-From v5.3.0 onward, the environment variables can be given any `KEY_NAME` name and the full name should be provided in the API definition reference.
-The pre-5.3.0 naming method is still supported for backward compatibility, just for these two fields.
+From v5.3.0 onward, environment variables can have any `KEY_NAME`, and the full name should be provided in the API definition reference.
+The pre-v5.3.0 naming convention is still supported for backward compatibility, but only for these two fields.

 {{< /note >}}

 #### Transformation middleware